jsdelivr/globalping-chat-bots/README.md

 1. Clone repository
 2. `pnpm install`
-3. Finish Discord and Slack application setup
+3. Finish Discord and Slack application setup (separate apps/tokens should be setup for dev and prod)
 4. Deploy to a Render instance or run locally

 ## Discord Application Setup